 Electricity-based cooking can reduce the health-threatening practice of using biomass for cooking, leading to indoor air pollution with real health consequences.
-Electric refrigeration is an important global issue because much food rots before it can reach the people who need to consume it.
+Electric refrigeration is an important global issue because so much food rots before it can reach the people who need to consume it.

 Electricity-driven improvements in education and information also are enhancing health outcomes.
 For instance, when women are educated, AIDS tends to decrease and vaccination of children increases.
 Many clever cell phone health apps have been devised.
 For example, people can use SMS technology to find out if the drugs they have been given are counterfeit in a part of the world where nearly a third of the drugs are not authentic.

 As human beings we borrow behaviors from one another all the time, and often this is the way we learn.
-Some cultural achievements of the North are very valuable--including traditions that increase individual motivation to do good and to take responsibility for what happens in society.
-These elements include democracy and its supporting pillars of universal education and the drive toward equality, property ownership, and ability of individuals to save money in an institution that contributes toward a pool of capital that can be used for investment.
+Some cultural achievements of the Northern Hemisphere are very valuable--including traditions that increase individual motivation to do good and to take responsibility for what happens in society.
+These elements also include democracy and its supporting pillars of universal education and the drive toward equality, property ownership, and ability of individuals to save money in an institution that contributes toward a pool of capital that can be used for investment.

-But this does not mean that the developing nations should repeat all of the environmental and economic mistakes of the northern half of the globe on their way to more equality, more voice, and more prosperity for all.
+But this does not mean that the developing nations should repeat all of the environmental and economic mistakes of the northern half of the globe on their way to more equality, more voice, more transparency, and more prosperity for all.

 The use of personal automobiles to travel everywhere, air pollution, water pollution, manufacturing without any thought to the damage done to the earth throughout the life cycle of the product, and burdensome individual debt based on competitive consumption are better left to history.